victovito/novel-game-creator/README.md

 ### Blocks

-A block is a sequence of dialogs that can be referenced in the root level of the file, meaning you can't define a block inside another block.
+A block is a sequence of dialogs that can be defined in the root level of the file, meaning you can't define a block inside another block.
 You can give a block any name, as long as it's unique and doesn't contain spaces.
 To define a block, use the following syntax:
 ```novel
 #my_new_block